 Barcelona is a city of chocolate, I have been living in Barcelona almost all my life but I never thought of Barcelona as a chocolate city or special because its bakeries and chocolateries.
 But this concept changed today in the city tour I took with Context Travel.

 Let's start with a bit of chocolate knowledge.
 Chocolate is a delicate ingredient from the New World that was brought to Spain on the first time after the discovering of America when Christopher Columbus came back from America and was received by Ferran and Isabel de Aragon in Plaça del Reiin Barcelona, or so it says the legend.

-That was the first time chocolate enter in the city although at first Columbus was not fully aware of the value of it.
-After the discovering of America, chocolate was brought back to Spain in the XVI century by Hernan Cortés who tried a hot chocolate drink and new about its features.At first chocolate was a product only available for the upper class.
-Chocolate always has an effect on people, different for each individual, could be pleasure, intrigue, passion, tasting chocolate is like tasting wine you need all your senses to experience it.
+That was the first time chocolate entered in the city although at first Columbus was not fully aware of the value of the product.
+After the discovering of America, chocolate was brought back to Spain in the XVI century by Hernan Cortés who tried a hot chocolate drink and new about its features.A t first chocolate was a product only available for the upper class.
+Chocolate always has an effect on people, different for each individual, could be a pleasure, intrigue, passion, tasting chocolate is like tasting wine you need all your senses to experience it.
 You need to smell it, break it into pieces and listen to the sound, touch it and melt it in your mouth slowly to feel all the flavours.

 The Spaniards brought cacao to Spain, but kept the discovery a secret for almost a century.
 Europe did not know anything about the amazing new product and drink.
 France was supposed to be the first one to know due to alliances and marriages within the upper class and Italy was the second country that knew about it.